All Episodes

 tucker carlson

-And I love Slavic societies, just being honest.
+There's no Slavic society, and I love Slavic societies, just being honest.

-They're great, but they don't see free speech as a foundational God given right.
+They're great, but they don't see free speech as a foundational God-given right.

 They just don't.